mhaugrud/msumcspy/_sources/Functions/functions.rst

    :correct: a
    :feedback_a: A function may take zero or more parameters.
 It does not have to have two.
 In this case the size of the circle might be specified in the body of the function.
    :feedback_b: A function needs to specify its parameters in its header.
-   :feedback_c: A function definition needs to include the keyword def.
+   :feedback_c: A function definition needs to include the reserved word def.
    :feedback_d: A function definition header must end in a colon (:).

    Which of the following is a valid function header (first line of a function definition)?